-The West Stockbridge Farmers Market will be held on Thursdays from May 28 until October 1, 2020, rain or shine, between 3 and 6 pm (new hours for 2020).
+The West Stockbridge Farmers Market will be held on Thursdays beginning May 27, 2021, rain or shine, between 3 and 6 pm..
 This season will be a ‘Farmer and Food Producer Only Market’ and will continue to bring fresh, local food to our community.
 Your safety and well being is important and there will be significant measures to help protect the health of customers, vendors, and our community.

 2 Harris Street